 Despite these words of warning, participants in the process may seek to hide assets, in an attempt to reduce the amount they are ordered to pay to their former partner.
 Historically, individuals may have done this by withdrawing cash in small, frequent amounts on a basic level, or on a more complex scale, using complex trust or corporate structures to distance themselves from their money.
 We now live in a more virtual world, and the opportunities of living financially “off grid” are increasing, tempting divorcing individuals to use these schemes to hide assets.

 Investing in these alternative currencies, or placing money in online settings such as Paypal or Bitcoins, does not, however, mean that this money is not relevant to the process.
 It simply means that it is more likely to be overlooked, unless the right questions are asked by the legal team of the investor’s spouse.contact us today.
-We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
-Copyright 2013-2020 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.